 The Native CDFI Seed Capital Award will provide a $25,000 grant to one Native CDFI to support a strategy with great potential.
 For the Seed Capital Award, strategies can be in various stages of development.
 Applicants must be able to demonstrate how a grant will help develop or expand their promising idea, with the potential to implement the idea within 12 months.
 There is no minimum asset size for applicants, and applicants don't need audited financial statements.

-Visit the Native CDFI Awards website for more information and to apply for the 2020 Native CDFI Awards.
+Visit the Native CDFI Awards website for more information.

 NAtive CDFI Awards Partners